 Being lightweight made the lens enjoyable to use on the Sony A7.
 I don’t care about adapting large or heavy lenses.
 Even with the adapter, the lens was small enough for it to feel like a normal lens.

 Bokeh - Wide open there is nothing distracting introduced by the lens.
 At smaller apertures, the 7 aperture blades are going to become apparent with out of focus light sources.

 Flaring and Ghosting - I didn’t notice any problems with this during my testing.
 Though I was not trying to take any photos with heavy backlighting.

-Vingetting - There is vingetting that can be easily removed in post or by stopping the lens down.
+Vignetting - There is vignetting that can be easily removed during post-processing or by stopping the lens down.